m-soro/Data-Science-with-Python/projects/project2.md

 **Input Validation Functions**

-* Because this is interactive, I think it makes more sense to have functions that just validates answers.
-Like `y or n ?`, `input integer?` , `select city?`,  `select month?`, `select day?` and most of the time it really boils down to `y or n ?` question!
-Thanks to boolean logic!.
-I found it a lot easier to use these functions in conjuction with the `input` function.
+* Because this is interactive, I wrote functions that just validates answers.
+Like `y or n ?`, `input integer?` , `select city?`,  `select month?`, `select day?` and because most of the time it really boils down to `y or n ?` question.
+Thanks to boolean logic.
+I found it a lot easier to use these functions in together with the `input` function.
 Oftentimes it easy to just execute this piece of script and see what and where errors occur.

 **Functions in general**

-* `lambdas` are like little magic tricks!
+* `lambdas` are like little magic tricks.
 Since my project have different features than the one shown in the demo.
-I needed to write a custom functions for it.
+I needed to write custom functions for it.
 I could script it as pieces of code but, I found it really hard to encapsulate them in a function.
 I was finally able to abstract them by using `lambdas` to avoid code duplications. `map` function was also used to format the `np.ndarray` that was returned by the `get_values` function(more on this below).

 ```python